davidkundi/docker_test/README.md

 - In the webapp directory there is a file, named Dockerfile without any extension.
 - Run "sudo docker build -t img_webapp ." and you can see the image is being built up step by step.
 You can check what you have done with "sudo docker images".
 - Run "sudo docker run -itd --name webapp_run_env -P --volume vol-webapp_run_env:/var/log img_webapp:latest".
 We are naming the container as webapp_run_env and the target image is img_webapp, creating a volume named vol-webapp_run_env.
 Run the "sudo docker ps -a" and you will se the container we created.
-Run "sudo docker container port webapp-run_env and see where the docker map the port by itself.
-Something like "5000/tcp -> 0.0.0.0:32769"
+Run "sudo docker container port webapp-run_env" and see where the docker map the port by itself.
+Something like "5000/tcp -> 0.0.0.0:32769" (sudo docker run -d --net=host can working also instead of -P flag)
 - Run "sudo docker volume ls"
 - Run " sudo docker container inspect --format "{{json .Mounts}}" webapp_run_env | python -m json.tool" and we can always check the container using docker container inspect command and find information about the volume by formatting it's output.
 - Run "sudo docker exec -it webapp_run_env bash" (jump into the terminal of our container), run "apt-get update" inside the container terminal and change dir to /var/log (we had mount this directory to our host using the volume vol-webapp_run_env).
+- Now let's have root privilages on our host machine: "sudo su -".
+The docker stores the backup of volume data under /var/lib/docker/volumes directory
+- We can remove the container(if we want to) "sudo docker rm webapp_run_env" and delete the docker image "sudo docker rmi img_webapp"